 Our analysis of SBAC, Deep Learning Rubric, and Fastbridge data tells us we must: 1.
-Help our 1st & 2nd graders master Foundational Reading Skills and 2.
+Help our 1st, 2nd and 3rd graders master Foundational Reading Skills and 2.
 Help our EL and Spec Ed Students master grade-level math.
-We did not close the achievement gap in 19-20.
-First & Second grade ELA standards and CGI-Math and ELD Strategies are key.
+While we did close the Math achievement gap for ELs in 20-21, we remain focused on this goal.
+First, Second, and Third grade ELA standards and CGI-Math and ELD Strategies are key.
 Continue implementing Deep Learning Integrated Thematic instruction to ensure students meet our performance goal of Genuine Concern for Local Marine Biomes.